ConnectVerse213/Genshot/src/content/contact/english/-index.md

 ---
 title: "Contact"
 description: "Get in touch with us!
-Reach out for inquiries, support, or feedback. "
+Reach out for enquiries, support, or feedback."
 draft: false
 ---